Polestar 2 Review

 “The Polestar is a fascinating car for many reasons, but one of the most interesting features is how the brand's cars are sold.
 Boutique-style shops in malls let you see and test drive the cars but all sales will be done online - just like arch rival Tesla.”

 When is a Volvo not a Volvo?
 When it’s a Polestar.
-The brand is an electric-only spin off from the Swedish company which aims to be a little bit sleeker and sportier than the marque that has a reputation for boxy estates and sensible, safe saloons.
+The brand is an electric-only spin off from the Swedish company, and it aims to be a little bit sleeker and sportier than its parent company...
+Think smart executive hatches, saloons and crossovers rather than the sensible, safe SUVs that Volvo is best known for.

 The Polestar 2 was the first car to really launch Polestar as a separate entity to Volvo, and it was also one of the first cars to truly try and take on the Tesla Model 3.
-It’s an all-electric car with up to 469bhp (which is more than a Porsche 911) and a range of between 322 and 395 miles, thanks to a smattering of updates for 2023.
+It’s an all-electric car that looks like a saloon - hence its chief rivals also being saloons - but actually has a useful hatchback boot opening.
+It gets up to 469bhp and a WLTP driving range of between 339 and 406 miles, thanks to a smattering of battery and efficiency updates for 2023.

 Polestar has also thought hard about the technology, most notably by incorporating Google’s Android operating system into the heart of the car.
-It’s supposed to have the best voice recognition of any car and, just like Teslas, it will get updates over the airwaves so it can have the latest apps and software.
-There’s no doubt it works brilliantly.
+And, just like Teslas, it will get updates over-the-air, so it can have the latest apps and software without requiring a trip to the dealer in order for someone to plug a laptop in.

 Out on the road, the 2 feels generally great.
 The brakes are among the best we’ve tried in an electric car and it is really easy to drive.
-The performance is there if you squeeze the pedal, but it never makes you feel like it’s going to take you by surprise.
+The performance is there if you squeeze the pedal (even the 'slowest' Polestar 2 does 0-62mph in 6.2 seconds), but it never makes you feel like it’s going to take you by surprise.

-However - it could get better still.
-As part of the car's mid-life facelift, Polestar's reconfigured the electric motor system to send power to the rear wheels instead of the front ones, for single motor versions, while four-wheel-drive cars now have a more 'rearward bias' to the way they drive - and that's something that the typical BMW buyer might sit up and take notice of.
+As part of the car's mid-life 2023 facelift, Polestar moved the electric motor from the front-wheels to the rear-wheels on that entry-level model, while four-wheel-drive cars got a more 'rearward bias' to the way they drive - and that's something that the typical BMW buyer might sit up and take notice of.

 The bad bits?
-Well the steering can feel a bit odd at times, even if you’ve turned off the lane departure gadgets which can tug at the wheel if you nudge across a white line.
-And the big 20-inch wheels on the Performance Pack equipped cars make the ride really firm – you’ll feel every bump and pothole.
+Well, the steering can feel a bit odd at times, even if you’ve turned off the lane departure gadgets that can tug at the wheel in a rather intrusive fashion (the same can be said of many rivals, to be fair).
+And the big wheels and upgraded Ohlin dampers on the Performance Pack cars make the ride really firm – you’ll feel every bump and pothole.

 “Added to your showroom”